Traffic Violations & Tickets Attorneys

 All drivers understand the importance of stopping at stop signs and red lights.
 If you fail to properly yield to oncoming traffic, you may find yourself facing a traffic ticket.
 What’s worse, however, is that blowing through a yield or stop sign or failing to slow down at the sight of a yellow traffic light and stop at a red light can result in a catastrophic accident.
 The penalties associated with causing an accident can impact your life forever.

 If you or someone you care about was pulled over and ticketed for failing to yield or stop, don’t just pay the ticket and plead guilty.
 Talk with an experienced traffic ticket defense attorney who will negotiate with the local prosecutor to get your ticket downgraded (no points) or dismissed entirely when possible.
-Lombardi and Lombardi has successfully fought failure to stop and yield tickets for clients in Essex, Union, Ocean and Monmouth counties and throughout New Jersey.
+Lombardi and Lombardi have successfully fought failure to stop and yield tickets for clients in Essex, Union, Ocean and Monmouth counties and throughout New Jersey.

 What is Failure to Yield?

 All drivers are required to stay vigilant about everything going on around them on the road.
-This means looking out for other vehicles, road debris and pedestrians.
-In fact, New Jersey has serious traffic laws that are designed to keep all motorists, passengers and passersby safe.
+This means looking out for other vehicles, road debris, and pedestrians.
+In fact, New Jersey has serious traffic laws that are designed to keep all motorists, passengers, and passersby safe.